Gidazepam

 Gidazepam, also known as hydazepam or hidazepam, is a drug which is an atypical benzodiazepine derivative, developed in the Soviet Union.
 It is a selectively anxiolytic benzodiazepine.
 It also has therapeutic value in the management of certain cardiovascular disorders.

+Pharmacology

+Gidazepam and several of its analogs, in contrast to other benzodiazepines, are comparatively more selective agonists of TSPO (formerly the peripheral benzodiazepine receptor) than the benzodiazepine receptor.

-Gidazepam is a prodrug for its active metabolite 7-bromo-2,3-dihydro-5-phenyl-1H-1,4-benzodiazepin-2-one (desalkylgidazepam or bromo-nordazepam).
-It is used as an antianxiety drug.
-Its anxiolytic effects can take several hours to manifest after dosing however, as it is the active metabolite which primarily gives the anxiolytic effects, and Gidazepam's half-life is among the longest of all GABA-ergic agonists.
+Gidazepam acts as a prodrug to its active metabolite 7-bromo-2,3-dihydro-5-phenyl-1H-1,4-benzodiazepin-2-one (desalkylgidazepam or bromo-nordazepam).
+Its anxiolytic effects can take several hours to manifest presumably due to its slow metabolism (half-life 87 hours).
+The onset and intensity of anxiolytic effects correlate with blood levels of desalkylgidazepam.